42-Year-Old Goalie – Free Agent

 Cristobal Huet Contract Information:

-Huet signed a four-year deal with Laussane of the Swiss league in August of 2012.
+Signed a one-year extension with Laussane of the Swiss League in November of 2016.

 To instantly reveal our fantasy analysis of every player – including Cristobal Huet – simply subscribe now.